flyingrobots/ninelives/CONTRIBUTING.md

 For deeper criteria and examples, follow this checklist and keep it current; if a dedicated `DEPENDENCY_POLICY.md` is added later, we will link to it here.

+### Dependency Versioning

+**NPM Dev Dependencies**: Use permissive ranges (e.g., `^1.2.3`) to allow non-breaking updates.
+This ensures we benefit from bug fixes and minor improvements without manual churn.

+**Cargo Dependencies**: Follow standard semantic versioning compatibility.

+**Pinning**: Exact version pinning (e.g., `1.2.3`) should only be used when strictly necessary for reproducibility or to work around specific bugs.
+If you pin a dependency, add a comment explaining why.

 ## 🚢 Releases

 **Automation**: Releases are automated via release-plz and trigger only when both release and release-ready labels are present on the release PR.